New Plant Varieties

 Filing requirements for an application (to be sent to resident agent):

-1. To propose a denomination and trademark associated with the varierty;
+1. To propose a denomination associated with the varierty;

 2. To specify the genealogy as well as the origin of the plant variety;